 Covered in this topic:

-Few would disagree that there is a crisis in childcare costs in the UK.
-TUC research produced in October 2017 shows that since 2008, the cost of childcare across England has risen four times faster than wages (and an even more astonishing seven times faster in London).
+Even during normal times, the UK has been experiencing a crisis in childcare - and childcare costs.
+TUC research shows that since 2008, the cost of childcare across England has risen three times faster than wages).